Walter McCrone: Biography

 For more than thirty years McCrone edited and published The Microscope, an international quarterly journal of microscopy that had been established in 1937 by the British microscopist Arthur L. E. Barron.
 McCrone also wrote more than 400 technical articles along with sixteen books or chapters.
 He is credited with expanding the usefulness of the optical microscopy to chemists, who had previously regarded it as primarily a tool for biologists.
 One of his publications was the Particle Atlas, first published in 1967, which provided an exhaustive description of small particles and how to identify them with the aid of a microscope.
 That work became widely used in forensic laboratories.
 The Particle Atlas, which was written in collaboration with other staff members of McCrone Associates, appeared in a six-volume second edition in 1973.
-In 1992 it became available in CD-ROM.
+In 1992, it became available in CD-ROM.

 Walter McCrone served on the board of directors and as president of the Ada S. McKinley Community Services, a nonprofit social services agency in Chicago.
-He died of congestive heart failure at his home in Chicago, at the age of 86.
-From 1957 until his death in 2000, he was married to Lucy B. McCrone, née Beman.
+McCrone also served on the Board of Trustees of VanderCook College of Music in Chicago.
+VanderCook is the only college or university in the nation to offer only Bachelors and Masters degrees in Music Education.He died of congestive heart failure at his home in Chicago, at the age of 86.
+From 1957 until his death in 2002, he was married to Lucy B. McCrone, née Beman.
 The two had met while she was working as an analytical chemist for the management consulting firm Arthur D. Little, in Cambridge, Massachusetts.
-After their marriage, Lucy McCrone worked a chemical microanalyst for McCrone Associates in Chicago and was co-founder and director of the McCrone Research Institute until 1984.
+After their marriage, Lucy McCrone worked as a chemical microanalyst for McCrone Associates in Chicago and was co-founder and director of the McCrone Research Institute until 1984.

 Polymorphism

-In the 1950s and 60s, McCrone conducted extensive research on the microscopic characterization of polymorphs, which he defined as materials that are "different in crystal structure but identical in the liquid or vapor states."
+In the 1950s and 1960s, McCrone conducted extensive research on the microscopic characterization of polymorphs, which he defined as materials that are "different in crystal structure but identical in the liquid or vapor states".
 He investigated the difference in the properties of polymorphs of medications, co-authoring with John Haleblian a review article on "the pharmaceutical application of polymorphism", published in 1969.
 McCrone's work on polymorphism exerted a strong influence upon the scientific career of Joel Bernstein.